nandhra702/Project_What_Why/src/content/projects/dubflow/+dubflow.md

 I'm proud that we built a tool we'd actually use ourselves!
 Even as we were developing DubFlow, I found myself using Dubs to stay positive and productive during the hackathon.

 My biggest learning was managing a project with many different parts.
 This was definitely the most technically complex hackathon project I've worked on.
-I pushed for creating a clear system architecture diagram early on, which helped immensely with implementation and collaboration.
+I pushed for creating a clear system architecture diagram early on, which helped greatly with implementation and collaboration.
+I also pushed for a unified distraction manager class to manage state, which took like 2 hours to properly refactor (sorry Berkan), but I think was worth it in the end.

-Plus, our Dubs is super cute.
+Plus, Dubs is super cute.
 (All animations and sprites 100% hand drawn by my teammate Derek!)